6 Things You Should Know About PoE Switch [FAQ]

-The answer is no. It's understandable for engineers to worry about the power dissipation problem since the signal integrity and power consumption is quite important.
+The answer is no. It's understandable for engineers to worry about the power dissipation problem since signal integrity and power consumption is quite important.
 However, with the IEEE 802.3 specifications, PoE switches can meet the requirements of most engineers.
-For example, the IEEE 802.3bt specification mandates that delivering 90 W of power require the use of all four twisted pairs within the cable.
+For example, the IEEE 802.3bt specification mandates that delivering 90 W of power requires the use of all four twisted pairs within the cable.
 The maximum cable length is 100 meters.
 When using only two twisted pairs (pair set) to deliver power, the maximum DC loop resistance of the pair set shouldn’t exceed 12.5 Ω, which is guaranteed by using a Category 5 cable or higher.
 Thus, there won't be any issue of power dissipation if the cable requirements are met.
 If you want more details, you can click the article: PoE Switch Power Consumption: More Electricity Cost?

 To meet the demand for higher power, the IEEE released a new PoE standard at the end of 2018, to significantly increase capacity.
 IEEE 802.3bt allows for up to 60 W to 100 W of power at the source.
 At this time, some users may be concerned about whether the new standard requires new equipment.
-The answer is no. If you are a related industry practitioner, you might know that backward compatibility is quite essential, which is a property of a system, product, or technology that allows for interoperability with an older legacy system, or with input designed for such a system, especially in telecommunications and computing.
-The IEEE 802.3bt specification is fully backwards-compatible with IEEE 802.3af (12.95 W at the PD) and IEEE 802.3at (25.50 W at the PD), which allows a mixture of PoE standards to coexist in the same network.
+The answer is no. If you are a related industry practitioner, you might know that backward compatibility is quite essential, which is a property of a system, product, or technology that allows for interoperability with an older legacy system, or with an input designed for such a system, especially in telecommunications and computing.
+The IEEE 802.3bt specification is fully backward-compatible with IEEE 802.3af (12.95 W at the PD) and IEEE 802.3at (25.50 W at the PD), which allows a mixture of PoE standards to coexist in the same network.
 Therefore, the new equipment is not necessary.

 Can Non-PoE Devices Be Used with PoE Switches?